Zimbabwean cricket team in Scotland in 2017

 The Zimbabwe cricket team toured Scotland in June 2017 to play two One Day International (ODI) matches.
 Both matches were played at The Grange Club, Edinburgh.
 It was the first bilateral series between the two teams.
-In the first match, Scotland beat Zimbabwe, recording their first win in an ODI against a Test playing nation.
+In the first match, Scotland beat Zimbabwe on the back of a Kyle Coetzer century, recording their first win in an ODI against a Test playing nation.
 The series finished 1–1, with Zimbabwe winning the second match by 6 wickets.